dylancom/react-native-is-screen-captured-ios/README.md

 # react-native-is-screen-captured-ios

-Detect if the the system is recording, mirroring, or using AirPlay to stream the contents of the screen
+Detect if the system is recording, mirroring, or using AirPlay to stream the contents of the screen

 ## Installation